 The Virginia Department of Criminal Justice Services (DCJS) is pleased to announce “Legal Considerations for Community-Based Threat Assessment and Management.”
 Funding for this training is provided through the Department of Homeland Security’s Targeted Violence and Terrorism Prevention Grant.

-The growing use of Threat Assessment Teams presents legal hazards that should be recognized and mitigated.
+The growing use of Threat Assessment Teams has legal implications that should be recognized and mitigated.
 In the aftermath of a violent incident, the work of threat assessment teams may be criticized or second-guessed and may even be examined in the context of litigation.

 This one-day workshop will:

-This training will benefit local government administrators, public health officials, law enforcement, educators and school administrators, mental health and counseling professionals, business leaders, and other interested community stakeholders, and especially persons working with threat assessment teams.
+This training will benefit local government administrators, public health officials, law enforcement, educators and school administrators, mental health and counseling professionals, business leaders, legal counsel, and other interested community stakeholders, and especially persons working with threat assessment teams.
+Please note: Business casual attire and professional behavior are requirements to attend this event.

-Law enforcement will receive partial in-service credit hours for this training.
+Virginia law enforcement officers will receive partial in-service credit hours for this training.

 There is no registration fee for this course.